apache/camel-website/content/community/articles.md

 *   [Introduction to Apache Camel](http://www.pluralsight.com/courses/apache-camel-intro-integration) - Pluralsight o<span style="color: rgb(34,34,34);">nline <span style="color: rgb(34,34,34);">training course covering the core Camel framework, pattern implementations <span style="color: rgb(34,34,34);">and [hawt.io](http://hawt.io/)
 *   [Apache Camel Video Tutorial](http://www.nvisia.com/apache-camel-video-tutorial) - A 3 part video series that introduces you to Apache Camel, covers an use-case, and then highlights why you should use Camel.
-*   [Java In Use](http://www.javainuse.com/camel) - Apache Camel Introduction, Apace Camel Interview Questions, and other beginner related training for Apache Camel.
+*   [Java In Use](http://www.javainuse.com/camel) - Apache Camel Introduction, Apache Camel Interview Questions, and other beginner related training for Apache Camel.
 *   [Udemy Training: Apache Camel for Beginners - Learn by Coding in Java](https://www.udemy.com/apache-camel-for-beginners-learn-by-coding-in-java/) - Learn Apache Camel framework by coding it in Java.
 This is purely a coding course where you will be performing ton of code throughout the course.
 This course will cover integrations with Kafka, Active MQ, Postgres SQL , Rest WebServices and etc.
 *   [Max Munus](http://www.maxmunus.com/page/Apache-Camel) - Provides online training to many different technologies.
 They provide online training for Apache Camel.